-tical dimension of effective schooling and improves student achievement.
-Research has shown that active and consistent family involvement leads to student success.
+Meaningful parent/guardian and family involvement is a critical dimension of effective schooling and improves student achievement.
+Research has shown that active and consistent parent/guardian and family involvement leads to student success

 Family-School Compact

 The school firmly believes that all students can and will achieve at high levels when administrators, teachers, staff and families work in collaboration with each other.
 As stated in the Family-School Compact, each partner accepts responsibility for the successful education and college preparation of each student.
 This document is part of each student's enrollment packet and is explained to all new families during orientation.
 New and continuing parents and students are asked to sign the compact at the beginning of each school year.